Create upstream patch for WP Shadowbox plugin

 This is low priority.
 Do it when you have a few minutes downtime :)

-#2 Updated by Dominic Giglio over 6 years ago
+#2 Updated by Dominic Giglio almost 7 years ago

 1.)
 I like this idea, it's the best of all worlds.
 It keeps sivel's original code very similar to the way it currently is but allows a centralized src dir if that's what an admin prefers.
 My experience with admin settings in the past has not been encouraging.
 Because this is so low priority right now I think I might just leave that decision up to sivel.
 I will make that final decision once I get into the code a little more.
 If a simple solution presents itself, I'll do it.